 Heavy bleeding + iron deficiency + endometriosis = a self-perpetuating cycle.
 The disease causes the bleeding.
 The bleeding causes the deficiency.
 The deficiency worsens fatigue.
 And fatigue makes everything harder to manage.

-Women with endometriosis are significantly more likely to report sleep disturbances (29.2% vs 12.5% in controls).
+Women with endometriosis are significantly more likely to report frequent insomnia (29.2% vs 12.5% in controls in the Ramin-Wright case-control study).
 Research has found substantially higher odds of poor sleep quality and insomnia in women with endometriosis, with evidence of hyperarousal partially mediating the relationship between endometriosis and sleep disorders.

 You'd think someone this exhausted would sleep deeply.
 Instead, most endometriosis patients sleep poorly.
 Pain wakes you.
 Urgency wakes you.
 Anxiety about pain disrupts sleep architecture.

-The data confirms this: women with endometriosis are significantly more likely to report sleep disturbances (29.2% vs 12.5% in controls).
+The data confirms this: a large case-control study found that frequent insomnia was reported by 29.2% of women with endometriosis vs. 12.5% of controls.
 A systematic review of 9 studies found that 7 reported a significant positive association between endometriosis and sleep disturbances.

 Research has found that endometriosis is associated with substantially higher odds of poor sleep quality and insomnia.
 The study also found evidence of hyperarousal — a state where your nervous system is stuck in alert mode — which partially mediated the relationship between endometriosis and sleep disorders.